Don’t Let Gaming Addiction and Screens Steal Your Life

 - Money issues from in‑app purchases or subscriptions you don’t use

-These patterns do not mean someone is “lazy” or “weak” – technology is designed to hook us in.
-But when screen time is affecting sleep, mood, or relationships most weeks it might be time to take a closer look.
+These behaviours are not a sign of being “lazy” or “weak.”
+Technology is designed to capture our attention.
+But when screen time regularly impacts mental well-being, including sleep, mood, or relationships, it may be time to take a closer look and make a change.

 How Excess Screen Time Affects Health and Daily Life

-Late-night use and blue light can delay sleep, leading to tiredness that worsens mood, focus, and appetite control.
-Long stretches on devices can trigger eye strain, headaches, and neck or shoulder pain, while sitting more often means less activity and daylight.
-Emotionally, heavy recreational use is linked with higher rates of low mood and anxiety in many studies, and constant notifications fragment attention, making deep work harder.
-Socially and at school or work, tiredness and distraction can strain relationships, increase conflict about availability or chores, and lead to missed deadlines or lower-quality work; unplanned spending on in-app purchases or subscriptions can add financial stress.
+Late-night use and exposure to blue light can delay sleep, leading to tiredness that affects mood, focus, and appetite control.
+Long stretches on devices, especially gaming, which can cause prolonged screen exposure, can trigger eye strain, headaches, and neck or shoulder pain, while more time spent sitting means less physical activity and less daylight.
+Emotionally, heavy recreational use is linked to higher rates of low mood and anxiety, and constant notifications fragment attention, making deep work more difficult.
+Socially and at school or work, tiredness and distraction can strain relationships, increase conflicts over availability or chores, and result in missed deadlines or lower-quality work.
+Unplanned spending on in-app purchases or subscriptions can add financial stress.

-Small resets, such as protecting the hour before bed, trimming notifications, adding gentle offline routines, and agreeing shared no-phone times, can make a noticeable difference.
+Small resets, such as protecting the hour before bed, reducing notifications, adding gentle offline routines, and establishing shared no-phone times, can make a noticeable difference.

 Online Treatment for Gaming/Screen Addiction FAQs

-You will get matched with a coach for daily or flexible online sessions, plus access to evidence-based materials and six months of aftercare support – all from home.
+You will be matched with a coach for daily or flexible online sessions, plus access to evidence-based materials and six months of aftercare support, all from home.

 Can online programs for screen or gaming addiction work?

 Yes.
-The difference with HBR is that our program is structured, time-limited, and focused on building healthier tech habits – not banning screens altogether.
-We help you develop skills to use technology intentionally, not impulsively, and guide you through setting boundaries that work in the real world.
-Our goal is to help you control your device – not the other way around.
+What sets Home Based Recovery apart is that our program is structured, time-limited, and focused on building healthier tech habits rather than banning screens completely.
+We help you develop skills to use technology intentionally, not impulsively, and guide you through setting boundaries that work in real life.
+Our goal is to help you control your device, not the other way around.

 How do you avoid increasing screen time during the program?

-We are mindful of this – our sessions are short, focused, and built around practical exercises that get you away from your screen where possible.
-Coaching includes actionable tips for creating offline routines, and we help set up systems (like app blockers or scheduled disconnects) to support your progress.
+We are mindful of this.
+Sessions are short, focused, and built around practical exercises that get you away from your screen whenever possible.
+Coaching includes actionable tips for creating offline routines, and we help set up systems such as app blockers or scheduled disconnects to support your progress.

 Is this program just for teenagers?